YassaFareed/Yassa_Portfolio/README.md

 ## About me

 I am currently a student at National University of Computer & Emerging Sciences with CPGA 3.23/4.0.
 I am particularly interested in data science.
-I have also am worked as a python developer at [ConceptZI](https://conceptzi.com/our-team/).
+I have also worked as a python developer at [ConceptZI](https://conceptzi.com/our-team/).

 ## Work Experience
 #### Python Software Engineer Intern